 The selection of playable clans each bring particular strengths and playstyles – some hot-headed warriors, others peaceable diplomats – and unique units, including Valkyries or Berserkers.
 The clans aren’t so distinct as to revolutionise gameplay at every turn, but bring enough variety to keep things fresh.

 If you spread yourself too thin, your resources might wane and fizzle, leaving you shivering and vulnerable in the chill winter winds.
 Its cutesy visuals also lend an undeniable attraction, and it’s a joy to watch your cartoonish Viking warriors bound across the fields.

-Serious, intense, and overflowing with operational possibilities, Wargame: Red Dragon does a superb job of translating the best parts of the wargaming hobby into a streamlined tactical operation that is as attractive as it is spectacular.
+Serious, intense, and overflowing with operational possibilities, W:RD does a superb job of translating the best parts of the wargaming hobby into a streamlined tactical operation that is as attractive as it is spectacular.
 The scenarios in its lengthy single-player campaign are large and weighty, tracing an alternate-history scenario in which the Soviet Union doesn’t collapse in 1991, but becomes stronger than ever, wielding the collective might of its extended Bloc against the West.

 Bear in mind, Wargame: Red Dragon can be overwhelming.
 With 17 playable nations fielding a total of 1,450 units, the game is not easy to dive into for quick skirmish, nor is it intended to be.
 Learn your units’ strengths, understand the combat advantages that terrain may provide, and master (slowly) simultaneously managing your naval, ground, and aerial forces.
 If you do, you’ll be rewarded with one of the best-looking digital wargames around.

 Squads must be individually managed to capture resource-generating territory points, and a similar cover system fuels most of the game’s tactical proceedings.
-Weaponry can be changed and upgraded, but most focus is on the fight, with base-building taking a back seat.
+Weaponry can be changed and upgraded, but the most focus is on the fight, with base-building taking a back seat.

 The game’s primary appeal, of course, are the mechs.
 There’s the scrawny one that wields a rifle and musket, the spidering one that fires twin sub-machine guns, the stocky one equipped with a gatling gun, and a fair few more.
 A central campaign provides an enjoyable story, and the opportunity to play each mission with a co-op buddy is a welcome addition to an otherwise competitive-heavy genre.

-A behemoth of the genre that deserves every accolade placed upon it, it’s difficult to find an RTS game more refined than Starcraft 2.
+A behemoth of the genre that deserves every accolade placed upon it, it’s difficult to find an RTS game more refined than 2010’s Starcraft 2.
 Best known for its once-vibrant esports community and international championships that were as grandly obtuse as they were violently serious, its multiplayer scene remains strong today.
 Although be warned, if you’re jumping in the game for the first time, don’t be surprised to be overrun by Zerglings before you collect even your first barrel of vespene gas.

 But the single-player is too often overlooked.
 The Zerg, Protoss, and Terran all play as wonderfully different factions with enough mechanical differences to match their visual disparities, and sufficient shared content to make mastering each race an enjoyable challenge rather than a cumbersome chore.
 The game’s ongoing narrative, while not revolutionary for the sci-fi genre, is notably engaging and the best example of an integrated plotline in any RTS game around.

 Even better, Starcraft 2’s Wings of Liberty campaign (the first game released in the Starcraft 2’s trilogy of launches) went free-to-play back in 2017, alongside access to unranked multiplayer.
-Now you have no excuse not to meet the Queen of Blades.
+Now you have no excuse not to try this fantastic online game meet the Queen of Blades yourself.